prodm93/multi-agent-graphrag/README.md

 - Improve the playbook source content for retrieval planning
 - Make the retrieval planning agent system prompt more robust & add pointed instructions
 - Include support for non-openAI models
+- Integrate LangSmith for agent traceability and observability

 ## Run the app